pskalle2/128-Honors-Project/README.md

   * API for Predictions: A Rust-built web server that allows users to input features of a house and receive price predictions, serving the trained model.
   * *Checkpoint 1* -

+**Checkpoints**
+  * Checkpoint 1: Completion of data collection and initial preprocessing.
+Setup of the Rust project structure
+  * Checkpoint 2: Implementation of the data processing module, focusing on data cleaning and feature selection
+  * Checkpoint 3: Development of the machine learning module with a basic model ready for training and evaluation
+  * Checkpoint 4: Optimization and final evaluation of the machine learning model(s).
+Beginning of the prediction API development
+  * Checkpoint 5: Finalization of the prediction API, along with comprehensive testing and documentation

 **Challenges**
   * The potential scarcity of comprehensive machine learning libraries in Rust, which might necessitate creating algorithms from scratch or interfacing with Python libraries for broader functionality.
   * Ensuring optimized performance for data processing and model training within the Rust ecosystem